 The area of Gull Cove is actually an old settlement from the early 1900’s.
 Deserted now, with nothing more than some stone walls and old stone foundations, Gull Cove is the perfect place to sit and turn back time.
 Back to a time when towns were small and travel was tough.
 The trail is actually the cart track that once connected Gull cove to the rest of civilization.
 The trail is now traveled mostly by ATVs and hikers, and is maintained by the residents of Gabarus.

-The first thing you will notice on this trail is the swampy ground.
-The second thing you will notice is the salt swept trees, which line the trail.
+The first thing you will notice on this trail is the salt swept trees, which line the trail.
 Twisted and stunted in growth, they will be a familiar sight for the remainder of the hike.
 After about twenty minutes of fairly relaxed hiking, you will come to Harris beach and a magnificent view of Gabarus Bay.
 The salt air hits you like a ton of bricks and on a clear day you can look across the water to the historic properties of the Fortress of Louisbourg.
 Although you can not see the fortress itself, you can catch a glimpse of the water tower, which supplies water to all of Louisbourg.
 Continuing on, the next landmark you will come to is Lowell Point, don’t let the “Low Point” sign fool you.
 This sign marks the halfway point.